gauravlanjekar/docker-and-maven-in-docker/README.md

 # docker-and-maven-in-docker
-docker image that has maven and docker
+docker image that has maven and docker and AWS Cli